Epimodev/svg-sprite-html-webpack/README.md

 npm install -D svg-sprite-html-webpack
 ```

+## Compatibility
+- This plugin works with Webpack v3 or Webpack v4
+- This plugin works only with html-webpack-plugin (v2 or v3).

 ## How to use
-This plugin works only with html-webpack-plugin.

 #### Webpack configuration :
+#### Warning: Since Webpack 4, SvgSpriteHtmlWebpackPlugin must be declare after HtmlWebpackPlugin
 ```javascript
 const HtmlWebpackPlugin = require('html-webpack-plugin');
 const SvgSpriteHtmlWebpackPlugin = require('svg-sprite-html-webpack');